luaugg/LavaClient/README.md

 - `bot_shard_count` is the number of shards your bot uses (1+).
 This value can be hardcoded or requested via an API call to `/gateway/bot`.
 - `bot_user_id` is the User ID of the Bot User this `LavaClient` is associated with.
 This value can be hardcoded or requested via an API call to `/users/@me`.
 - `AudioNode` entries are added after building a `LavaClient` since they rely on the default values specified in an `LavaClient` instance.
-- `http://localhost` has a `http://` in front of it due to Apache HttpAsyncClient not liking the absence of a HTTP scheme.
-This is replaced with a `wss://` when connecting to an `AudioNode`.

 # Interacting with LavaClient